thomasheritage/ebu_bmx/docs/timed_events.md

 ### Commandline Utilities: `mxf2raw`

-The `mxf2raw` utility can be used to show metadata about the Timed Events tracks and for extracting the essence data to files.
+The `mxf2raw` utility can be used to show metadata about the Timed Events tracks and extract the essence data to files.

 The Timed Events tracks will have metadata shown similar to the extract below.
 It shows the properties in the Timed Events data file descriptor and sub-descriptors.
 A non-zero Timed Events offset, which corresponds to the `start` field in the manifest, is shown in the `timed_events_offset` field in the Track information.

 ```text
   Tracks: (1)